cegme/MADden/demo_script_cikm2012.md

 ### Data Sets

-	We scraped some statistics data from popolar NFL websites.
+We scraped some statistics data from popular NFL websites.
 We grabbed some weekend tweets based on football terms.

 ### Queries